syncfusion-content/flutter-docs/Flutter/pdf/working-with-lists.md

 ## Adding an unordered list

-The Syncfusion Flutter PDF also provides support to create an unordered list that is represented by the [`PdfUnorderedList`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfUnorderedList-class.html) class.
+The Syncfusion<sup>&reg;</sup> Flutter PDF also provides support to create an unordered list that is represented by the [`PdfUnorderedList`](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfUnorderedList-class.html) class.
 The following code snippet explains the same.

 {% highlight dart %}